 Strawberry crumble pie filling being poured into pie crust on a pink counter next to a lemon and strawberries.

-Fill the pie dough with the strawberry filling.
+Then, fill the pie dough with the strawberry filling.

 A hand sprinkling brown butter crumble over a strawberry pie on a pink counter next to a lemon and strawberries.